 - There may be a shiny skin discoloration near the varicose veins, usually brownish or blue in color

-- Venous eczema (stasis dermatitis) - the skin at the affected area is red, dry and itchy
+- Venous eczema (stasis dermatitis) - skin in the affected area is red, dry, and itchy

-- When suddenly standing up, some patients may experience leg cramps
+- When suddenly standing up, some individuals experience leg cramps

 - A high percentage of people with varicose veins also have restless legs syndrome